YYYYYHC/CADTalk/README.md

 # CADTalk

-This is the original code for our CVPR2024 paper: CADTalk: An Algorithm and Benchmark for Semantic Commenting of CAD Programs.
+Hi, this is the original code for our CVPR2024 paper: CADTalk: An Algorithm and Benchmark for Semantic Commenting of CAD Programs.